-We recommend that you:

-- PURCHASE THE BOOK NOW!
-Books can be in short supply and libraries will have long "hold" lists, especially by the end of summer. - Go in together with a friend and share the expense and the book.
+We recommend that you PURCHASE THE BOOK NOW!
+Books can be in short supply, and libraries will have long "hold" lists, especially by the end of summer.

 As you read, you will complete a dialectical journal over the powerful topics portrayed in the book.